Dec 13th, 7:30-10:30 Square DanceSeattle's Trillium Stringband with Portland caller Amy Hofer will be hosting the December 13

 increase but also water use went down by 13,000 gallons.
 Congratulations!

-- In addition we have sponsored eight square dances so far this year and by year’s end that will be ten including our annual fundraising New Year’s Eve dance.
+- In addition we have sponsored eight square dances so far this year and by year’s end ten, including our annual fundraising New Year’s Eve dance.
 For this we thank Grange member Dave Thielk, organizer, musician and square dance caller, who is ever focused on building community.

 - Lastly we sponsored the first Quimper Grange “House Concert” featuring story teller and multi-instrumentalist Kevin Carr.
 Thanks to Grange members Marla Streator and Chris Cooper.